-- NCAA Clearing House A small percentage of high school athletes will have the opportunity to participate in college athletics.
-If this is a goal, consider the following: - Selection of classes - NCAA Eligibility Center - o Letters of recommendation - Clean discipline record - Realistic outlook and expectations - The procedure to appeal athletic eligibility transfer issues is as follows: - o Request is reviewed by the Assistant Principal of Athletics and Activities. - All appeals must be submitted in writing. - o If eligibility is not granted, an appeal may be made to the District Chair Principal. - o If eligibility is not granted by the District Chair Principal, an appeal may be made to the Virginia High School League (VHSL). - If eligibility is not granted, then an appeal may be sent to the Division Superintendent. - o There is no level of appeal beyond the Division Superintendent. - Attend with your child the Parent Information Night to receive information from the Assistant Principal of Athletics and Activities, the Athletic Trainer, and the Head Coach/Sponsor of your child's sport or activity. - Any questions or concerns should be addressed with the coach or sponsor first. - If questions or concerns are not addressed by the coach or sponsor, contact the Assistant Principal for Athletics and Activities for further assistance. - Understand that if you are attending a high school outside of your attendance zone, athletic eligibility may not automatically transfer. - Negative comments and unsportsmanlike behavior toward other parents, athletes, coaches/sponsors, or officials will not be tolerated, and may result in removal from that event, possibly for the remainder of the season. - Stafford County Public Schools maintains high expectations for parents/guardians and student-athlete behavior.
+- Letters of recommendation - Clean discipline record - Realistic outlook and expectations - The procedure to appeal athletic eligibility transfer issues is as follows: - o Request is reviewed by the Assistant Principal of Athletics and Activities. - o All appeals must be submitted in writing. - If eligibility is not granted, an appeal may be made to the District Chair Principal. - If eligibility is not granted by the District Chair Principal, an appeal may be made to the Virginia High School League (VHSL). - If eligibility is not granted, then an appeal may be sent to the Division Superintendent. - o There is no level of appeal beyond the Division Superintendent. - Attend with your child the Parent Information Night to receive information from the Assistant Principal of Athletics and Activities, the Athletic Trainer, and the Head Coach/Sponsor of your child's sport or activity. - Any questions or concerns should be addressed with the coach or sponsor first. - If questions or concerns are not addressed by the coach or sponsor, contact the Assistant Principal for Athletics and Activities for further assistance. - Understand that if you are attending a high school outside of your attendance zone, athletic eligibility may not automatically transfer. - Negative comments and unsportsmanlike behavior toward other parents, athletes, coaches/sponsors, or officials will not be tolerated, and may result in removal from that event, possibly for the remainder of the season. - Stafford County Public Schools maintains high expectations for parents/guardians and student-athlete behavior.
 Parents play a key role in the physical, emotional, and behavioral development of children participating in athletics and activities.
 Stafford County Public Schools assists in the positive development of these qualities.
 As with many other undertakings, it requires a team approach to reach one's life goals.
-By working as a team, we can assure the continued success of these program offerings.

-- In order to practice or compete, students must be in school no later than half-way through 1st block unless approved by the building principal or designee (example: early morning dental appointment). - Parents/guardians are encouraged to volunteer for special team events and fundraising activities.
+By working as a team, we can assure the continued success of these program offerings. - In order to practice or compete, students must be in school no later than half-way through 1st block (High School 8:45a.m., Middle School 9:15a.m.) unless approved by the building principal or designee (example: early morning dental appointment). - Parents/guardians are encouraged to volunteer for special team events and fundraising activities.